 There are many choices when it comes to the material of your roof.
 At High Point Remodeling, INC we want to work on providing you with the best option possible.
-Some of the different options include asphalt shingles, tile roofing, metal roofing, composite roofing, and more.
+Some of the different options include asphalt shingles, and more.
 The material best suited for your home depends on the slope and complexity of the roof, the style of the house, the local climate, and of course the cost of the material.

 Our roofing professionals can help you select the proper roofing materials for your house at a price you can afford.
 Roof replacement done with the right materials can allow your roof to look beautiful while giving you the protection you need.

 Our talented contractors offer the best quality roofing services, including roof repair and roof maintenance in Monkton, Columbia, Rockville, and other areas throughout Greater Baltimore.
 Contact us today for a free cost estimate!

 Manufacturers have created asphalt shingles that imitate the look of wood and slate.